 Each part is intertwined with the others to craft one story about not just the struggles of the individual, but also the people’s struggle and the relationship between the ruler and the ruled.
 The continual exploration of this world and the gradual advancement of humanity within it serve as merely the first of challenges for the people living in a delicate world order just waiting to implode all around them.

-From J. W. Barlament, author of The Plight of a People, comes an intricate tale of power, warfare and torment.
+From J. W. Barlament (that'd be me) comes an intricate tale of power, warfare and torment.
 Continuing the saga set up by its predecessor, it presents three more riveting stories of uninhibited hardship.

 In Part I, the immortal philosopher Rahdain is thrust into a life of turmoil as he attempts to prevent a cataclysmic war.
 In Part II, the struggling king Hallmund faces down rebels, zealots, invaders, and inner demons alike in a maelstrom of misery.
 Finally, in Part III, the simple villager Reolus strives to save his family from both a bloodthirsty murderer and the unending menace of nature.

 The Agony of an Age is a fantasy epic filled to the brim with political intrigue, pressing issues and personal perseverance.
 It harkens back to an era of mythic beasts and inhuman masters, never letting itself dawdle into mundanity.
 And, at the same time, it stays focused on the tribulations of the human spirit that drives and unites us all.

 Mortal against immortal.
 Philosopher against emperor.
 Man against god.